fabricjs/fabricjs.github.io/src/content/docs/api/classes/BaseFabricObject.md

 Legacy identifier of the class.
 Prefer using utils like isType or instanceOf Will be removed in fabric 7 or 8.
-The setter exists because is very hard to catch all the ways in which a type value could be set in the instance
+The setter exists to avoid type errors in old code and possibly current deserialization code.

 #### TODO